tbatzel/cooking-recipes/Beef-Goulash.md

 ###### After 4-7 hours
 - Check flavor, add 1-3 Bouillon if needed
-- Mix cornstarch & arrowroot with cold water, then add to pot (2 tbls each)
+- Mix cornstarch & arrowroot with cold water, then add to pot
+- - 3 tbls cornstarch
+- - 2 tbls arrowroot
 - Cook 1 hour, needs to boil for cornstarch

 ###### Spaetzle